How to Write a Coffee Shop Business Plan

 The coffee industry divides coffee shops and cafes into waves based on the kind of coffees served and the brewing methods used.
 First wave coffee is usually reserved for talking about the kinds of coffee served at restaurants that don’t focus on coffee – imagine the pot of generic dark roast you get at your favorite diner or dive.
 Second and third-wave coffee describes what we generally think of as coffee shops.

-The second wave refers to the popular, corporate chains that popped up on every corner in the late 90s and early 2000s – second wave coffee shops tend to serve consistent coffee and market drinks with lots of flavors and syrups.
+The second wave refers to the popular, corporate chains that popped up on every corner in the late 90s and early 2000s – second wave coffee shops tend to serve consistent coffee and market drinks with lots of flavours and syrups.

 But no matter which type of coffee shop you want to open, once you have your idea you've got a long list of to-dos ahead of you.
 That's where your coffee shop business plan comes in.